 Throughout his life, Ernest touched many hearts and created lasting memories that will be cherished forever.
 He was affectionately known as the “AWESOME MAN IN BLACK” and stood as a powerful example of resilience in the face of adversity.
 He endured the loss of his beloved mother, Leona, who passed away in February 1998, and the heartbreaking loss of his daughter, Tase, who passed away in August 2004.
 Despite these profound losses, he continued to live with joy, generosity, and strength.

-Ernest is survived by his nephew, Carl Houchins (Marretta); his niece, Brenda Clark; his goddaughters, Veronica Mack Franklin, Charista Hooker, Chantavia Franklin, and Vivian Smith; and countless friends and family members whose lives he touched.
+Ernest is survived by his loving goddaughters, whom he regarded as his very own family: Veronica Mack, Charista Hooker, Chantavia Franklin, and Vivian Smith; his nephew, Carl Houchins (Marretta); his niece, Brenda Clark; cousin, Steve Cunningham (Denise) and countless other family members and friends whose lives he touched.

 Ernest carried “RETIRED” business cards that read, “THIS IS MY CARD” on the front and his personal philosophy printed on the back—a philosophy that reflected how he lived his life: